AmoebeLabs/swiss-army-knife-card-manual/docs/design/example-set-functional-cards.md

 ---
 template: main.html
 title: Example set of functional cards
-description: Example set of functional cards for inspiration and learning how to craete and use certain functionality and tools
+description: Example set of functional cards for inspiration and learning how to create and use certain functionality and tools
 tags:
   - Design
   - Functional Cards